The Haunting in Connecticut: Production

+Development

+In early 2007, Gold Circle Films was reportedly discussing a directing contract with John Carpenter for The Haunting in Connecticut.
+Although Carpenter was initially interested, the deal quickly fell through due to creative differences.
+Carpenter did enjoy the film's concept and would later agree to direct The Ward due to its similarities in tone and theme with The Haunting in Connecticut.

+Casting

+Virginia Madsen was cast in the film in May 2007.
+In September 2007, The Hollywood Reporter announced the casting of Kyle Gallner, Martin Donovan, and Elias Koteas.

+Filming

+Filming began on September 10, 2007, in Teulon and Winnipeg, Canada, and finished on 16 December 2007.

+Factual basis

-Promotional material for the film claimed that it was "based on true events" experienced by the Snedeker family of Southington, Connecticut in 1986.
+Promotional material for the film claimed that it was "based on true events" experienced by the Snedeker family of Southington, Connecticut, in 1986.
 Ed and Lorraine Warren claimed that the Snedeker house was a former funeral home where morticians regularly practiced necromancy, and that there were "powerful" supernatural "forces at work" that were cured by an exorcism.
 Carmen Snedeker's claims of haunting by an "evil entity" and subsequent exorcism were dramatized in episodes of the television series A Haunting, Paranormal Witness and Mysteries at the Museum.

-However, according to skeptical investigator Benjamin Radford, there is "little or no proof that anything supernatural occurred at the house".
+However, according to skeptical investigator Benjamin Radford, there is "little or no proof that anything supernatural occurred at the house."
 Radford wrote that author Ray Garton was employed by the Warrens to write the supposedly "true story" and was instructed by Ed Warren, "You've got some of the story — just use what works and make the rest up… Just make it up and make it scary."

 Researcher Joe Nickell has dismissed the story as a hoax.
 Nickell noted that since Ed Warren died in 2006, some of his coauthors have admitted he "told them to make up incidents and details to create scary stories."